L3D2DME/gitbooktopdf/README.md

 2. install dependencies (npm install puppeteer)

-Use as: node gitbook2pdf.js
-Put your page link in page 75
+Use as: Put your page link in page 75 than, node gitbook2pdf.js